-(f) Includes available for sale and held to maturity securities, which are recorded on our balance sheet at fair value and amortized cost, respectively.
+(f) Includes available-for-sale and held-to-maturity securities, which are recorded on our balance sheet at fair value and amortized cost, respectively.

 Table 9 presents our investment securities portfolio by amortized cost and fair value.
-The relationship of fair value to amortized cost at December 31, 2023 was comparable to December 31, 2022 and primarily reflected the impact of higher interest rates on the valuation of fixed-rate securities.
+The relationship of fair value to amortized cost at December 31, 2024 primarily reflected the impact of higher interest rates on the valuation of fixed-rate securities.
 We continually monitor the credit risk in our portfolio and maintain the allowance for investment securities at an appropriate level to absorb expected credit losses on our investment securities portfolio for the remaining contractual term of the securities adjusted for expected prepayments.
 See Note 2 Investment Securities for additional details regarding the allowance for investment securities.

-The duration of investment securities was 4.2 years at December 31, 2023.
-We estimate that at December 31, 2023 the effective duration of investment securities was 4.1 years for an immediate 50 basis points parallel increase in interest rates and 4.2 years for an immediate 50 basis points parallel decrease in interest rates.
-Comparable amounts at December 31, 2022 for the effective duration of investment securities were 4.4 years and 4.5 years, respectively.
+The duration of investment securities was 3.5 years and 4.2 years at December 31, 2024 and December 31, 2023, respectively.
+We estimate that at December 31, 2024 the effective duration of investment securities was 3.4 years for an immediate 50 basis points parallel increase in interest rates and 3.5 years for an immediate 50 basis points parallel decrease in interest rates.
+Comparable amounts at December 31, 2023 for the effective duration of investment securities were 4.1 years and 4.2 years, respectively.

-Based on expected prepayment speeds, the weighted-average expected maturity of the investment securities portfolio was 5.5 years at December 31, 2023 compared to 6.0 years at December 31, 2022.
+Based on expected prepayment speeds, the weighted-average expected maturity of the investment securities portfolio was 5.3 years at December 31, 2024 compared to 5.5 years at December 31, 2023.